 Welcome to Andy Hawbaker’s Home Buyer’s Guide.

 I love working with buyers to find their new home.
 I’ve worked with many First-Time Home Buyer’s as well as those who’ve been through the process many times.
-It can be intimidating.
+The market is always changing and it can be intimidating.
 There are a lot of moving parts and this is likely the largest purchase/investment you will make in your entire life.
-With all of that in mind, I created this Home Buyer’s Guide.
+With all of that in mind, I created this free Home Buyer’s Guide.

 This is meant to be helpful in guiding you through the home buying process but, remember you are never alone when you engage a truly professional and experienced Realtor.
 Enjoy the guide but call or text me if you have any questions.